simple-elf/allure-report-action/README.md

     allure_history: allure-history
 ```

-## Finnaly you need to publish on GitHub Pages
+## Finally you need to publish on GitHub Pages

 ```yaml
 - name: Deploy report to Github Pages